bsrahmat/smart_robots/README.md

 </br>

-## Publications by the Researcher:
+## Publications by The Researcher:

 https://fitri.academia.edu/BasukiRahmat